Professional practice

 • Advised (led by Vernon Flynn QC) the victim of a large-scale fraud in connection with the possibility of enforcing a freezing order and obtaining a search order in the DIFC.

-• Public Prosecutor v Li Weiming, Lim Ai Wah & Thomas Doehrman [2016] SGDC 249: Acted (alongside Lee & Lee, Singapore) for Thomas Doehrman in a 27-day criminal trial and subsequent appeal to the Singaporean High Court in which Mr Doehrman was charged with abetment by conspiracy of the falsification of documents with an intent to defraud.
+• Public Prosecutor v Li Weiming, Lim Ai Wah & Thomas Doehrman [2016] SGDC 249: Assited Lee & Lee, Singapore, who acted for Thomas Doehrman in a 27-day criminal trial and subsequent appeal to the Singaporean High Court in which Mr Doehrman was charged with abetment by conspiracy of the falsification of documents with an intent to defraud.
 The case concerned a commission payment made by the Chinese corporation ZTE to Mr Doehrman’s wife, Lim Ai Wah, when it took over from her as the main contractor for a Community College Project in Papua New Guinea.

 • Prizeflex Limited v The Commissioners for Her Majesty’s Revenue and Customs [2016] UKUT 0436 (TCC): Acted (led by David Scorey QC) for Prizeflex in its appeal to the Upper Tribunal against the First-Tier Tribunal’s decision dismissing Prizeflex’s appeal against the refusal by the Commissioners to allow recovery of input value added tax on sixteen transactions, on the basis that Prizeflex knew or should have known that those transactions were connected to ‘Missing Trader Intra-Community Fraud’.